 - Incentivising zero- and low-carbon travel modes for both musicians and audience and exploring options for carbon offset schemes to counterbalance

-As a values-driven organisation, Ruthless Jabiru is committed to the wellbeing of its members through acknowledgement of the Musicians Union and Fair Work Ombudsman standards and of the London Living Wage.
-The orchestra aspires to balanced female/male composer representation in all its programmes and is oil sponsorship free.
+As a values-driven organisation, Ruthless Jabiru is committed to the wellbeing of its members; aspires to balanced composer representation in all its programmes; and is oil sponsorship free.